mecha-org/mecha-docs/docs/intro.md

 <Tiles />

-Learn about Saleor using tutorials, API reference, and developer guides.
+Learn about Mecha using tutorials, API reference, and developer guides.

 <!-- <CardGrid>